-iv.
+iii.
 Gomez ADA Phase 2 Campus Improvement Project: The project is now being funded by General Funds.
 The project is in the last phase to address the 25% remaining items.
 Westberg+White Architects have been engaged.
 FPD sent the City of Riverside an email identifying the areas they are responsible for.
 Need the topo survey results to complete the design.

+2. Moreno Valley College:

-- 2. MVC: - i.
-Welcome Center Project: The project is currently in construction phase.
-The project lost 7-8 days due to the concrete deliveries.
-The project is making up delays due to some concrete and steel deliveries.
-The project is 60% complete and on schedule, to be completed in August 2021.
-The outdoor and indoor furniture order will be placed in January/February 2021, which will meet the timeframe to have furniture delivered in July 2021.
+i.
+Welcome Center Project: The project is currently in construction phase (65% in progress), previously lost 7-8 days due to concrete delivery delays and is now 5-6 days behind schedule.
+FPD is working with the CM to consolidate different trades to make up 2-1/2 to possibly 3 weeks on the schedule.
+The college is working on the outdoor and indoor furniture order; it is expected to be placed in February 2021, which will meet the timeframe to have furniture delivered in July 2021.